paul123z/SRE-Terraform-EKS-AWS-Incident-Scenario/scripts/analyze-incident-simple.md

 # analyze-incident-simple.sh

-Tests the AI incident analysis by invoking the Lambda function.
-Displays the analysis results in a readable format and shows whether Bedrock AI or fallback analysis was used.
-Use this to verify that AI analysis is working.
+Legacy incident analysis script that uses AWS Lambda for AI analysis.
+Invokes the incident-analyzer Lambda function with incident data and displays structured results.
+This was the original AI analysis method before Bedrock integration.
+Still functional but replaced by the more direct Bedrock analysis approach.